finvansant/Radnom/README.md

 Radnom is a rails webapp that allows you to turn every decision into a round of Wheel of Fortune.

-  * Which student should I pick?
+  * Which student should I pick for this incredibly difficult question?
 Radnomize it.
-  * Who pays for the beers?
+  * Who pays for the next round of beers?
 Radnomize it.
   * Which netflix show should I bingewatch?
 Radnomize it.
+  * Who should I marry? ... don't Radnomize it.

 ![alt tag](https://raw.github.com/finvansant/Radnom.app/master/app/assets/images/title_screen.png)